SpyC0der77/Gimkit-Finder/README.md

 ## Permissions

 - **Storage**: The extension uses Chrome's storage to save found game codes locally in the user's browser.
-- **ActiveTab**: Required to interact with the Gimkit Join page and input found game codes.
 - **Network Requests**: The extension sends requests to Gimkit's API to search for active game codes.

 ## Disclaimer